flame/blis/docs/Multithreading.md

 **Note**: Regardless of which way ([automatic](Multithreading.md#globally-at-runtime-the-automatic-way) or [manual](Multithreading.md#globally-at-runtime-the-manual-way)) the global runtime API is used to specify multithreading, that specification will affect operation of BLIS through **both** the BLAS compatibility layer as well as the native ([typed](docs/BLISTypedAPI.md) and [object](docs/BLISObjectAPI.md)) APIs that are unique to BLIS.

+If BLIS is being used by two or more application-level threads, each of those application threads will track their own global state for the purpose of specifying parallelism.
+We felt this makes sense because each application thread may wish to specify a different parallelization scheme without affecting the scheme for the other application thread(s).

 ### Globally at runtime: the automatic way

 If you simply want to specify an overall number of threads and let BLIS choose a thread factorization automatically, use the following function: